TheUltimateFoxOS/FoxOS/CONTRIBUTING.md

 ## Language

 FoxOS code needs to be commented in english and variable names need to be in snake_case or camelCase.
 Variables and functions should have self explanatory names in english.
+Indentation should be with tabs only.

 ## Coding Style